 Adlerian therapy proceeds in four stages:

-Overall, the focus is on reframing the attitudes, beliefs, and lifestyle choices that block success, so that you are more effective at reaching your desired goals.
+Overall, the focus is on reframing the attitudes, beliefs, and lifestyle choices that block success, so that patients are more effective at reaching their desired goals.

 One of the core tenets of Adlerian therapy is that individual behavior must be explored within the context of a client’s sense of “fitting in” with their community, and society at large.
 In some cases, this extends to birth order and how one’s role within the family affects the development of one’s personality and future relationships.
 Adlerian therapists often work in schools, clinics, corporations, and other community settings, helping to create learning environments that provide a sense of belonging and respect for all.
 These therapists work especially with those people who are most in need of positive, future-oriented counseling and encouragement.